slclei/calculator/README.md

 1 when implenments actionListener, @Override actionPerformed should be automatically input.
 Otherwise there will be erros.
 2 whole code is not perfact as OOP.
 3 severl field and method could be private.

+TODO:
+1 float actionListener seems has repeated code with number actionListener.
+Is there any way to simplify it?
+2 Is there any way to seperate Calculator and cal()?